You can sink a lot of money into furniture. If you dont buy carefully,

 Most retailers say they follow these steps routinely, and no doubt many

-in the files at consumer agencies amply demonstrate that some dont.
+demonstrate that some dont.

 To minimize delivery problems, get your retailer to sign a copy of the

-second paragraph of the sales agreement
+second paragraph of this form.

-doing so, say CHECKBOOK made you do it.
+made you do it.

 Of course, department and chain stores may be so bureaucratic that a salesperson